reactjs/react.dev/content/docs/hooks-faq.md

 The empty set of dependencies, `[]`, means that the effect will only run once when the component mounts, and not on every re-render.
 The problem is that inside the `setInterval` callback, the value of `count` does not change, because we've created a closure with the value of `count` set to `0` as it was when the effect callback ran.
 Every second, this callback then calls `setCount(0 + 1)`, so the count never goes above 1.

 Specifying `[count]` as a list of dependencies would fix the bug, but would cause the interval to be reset on every change.
-Effectively, each `setInterval` would get one chance to execute before being cleared (similar to a `setTimout`.)
+Effectively, each `setInterval` would get one chance to execute before being cleared (similar to a `setTimeout`.)
 That may not be desirable.
 To fix this, we can use the [functional update form of `setState`](/docs/hooks-reference.html#functional-updates).
 It lets us specify *how* the state needs to change without referencing the *current* state:

 ```js{6,9}
 function Counter() {